ReaperOAK/KCAdashboard/src/components/user-management/Modals/docs.md

 ## Best Practices

+- Use local state for editing in modals (e.g., EditUserModal) and only update parent state on submit.
+This prevents infinite update loops and improves performance.

 - Keep modal state (open/close, active tab, user data) in the parent component for clarity.
 - Validate all user input before submitting changes.
 - Use clear error messages and feedback for a better user experience.